dev1980/js-capstone-project-game/README.md

 ## About Project

->This project is a simple Game which use Javascript ES6 and HTML5 framework for game development (Phaser3 framework).
+>This project is a simple Game which use Javascript ES6 and Phaser 3 HTML5 framework for game development (Phaser3 framework).

 # Initial Game Plan
 - There are three character in game (Player, coin and bomb)